Share this article

 How to make your dog happy

 Do you know what makes dogs happy?
-While it’s important to have a thorough understanding of your furry friend’s individual needs, if your pooch pal needs a little more attention in the tail-wagging department, take a look at the following advice.
+While it’s important to have a thorough understanding of your furry friend’s individual needs, if your pooch pal needs a little more attention in the tail-wagging department, take a look at the following advice on how to make your dog happy.

 Make them comfortable